argoproj/argo-events/api/sensor.md

 <p>
 DeprecatedSSHKeyPath is path to your ssh key path.
 Use this if you don’t want to provide username and password. ssh key path must be mounted in sensor pod.
-DEPRECATED: will be removed in v1.5, use SSHKeySecret instead.
+Deprecated: will be removed in v1.5, use SSHKeySecret instead.
 </p>
 </td>